stevenzg/activated-lora/README.md

 A simple inference script is available for a trained **Uncertainty Quantification aLoRA** [Granite 3.2 8B Instruct - Uncertainty aLoRA](https://huggingface.co/ibm-granite/granite-3.2-8b-alora-uncertainty), showing how to switch between the base model and the aLoRA while reusing the **base model kV cache** and using **Hugging Face libraries** for generation:

 **Inference Example Script location:** [`experiments/inference_example.py`](experiments/inference_example.py)

+In this script, a user question "What is IBM Research?" is asked, the base model (Granite 3.2 8b instruct) is invoked to answer the query, and the Uncertainty aLoRA is then invoked to generate a certainty score for the answer of the base model (see [Granite 3.2 8B Instruct - Uncertainty aLoRA](https://huggingface.co/ibm-granite/granite-3.2-8b-alora-uncertainty) for an explanation of how this certainty score is defined).

 The example in the script with KV cache reuse can be visualized as follows.
 1) The base model prefills the question and any supporting documents (e.g. if in a RAG system) and generates an answer based off of that KV cache plus any previously existing KV cache for the context.
 2) The Uncertainty Quantification aLoRA is invoked, the invocation string (instruction) is prefilled, and the aLoRA model can generate a response using all available KV cache (unlike LoRA, no need to redo prefill of the vast majority of the context!).